 More than any other personality type, the type four persona is acutely focused on how they differ from other people and on their own perceived deficiencies.

-They feel that their unique nature makes them incapable of being loved or understood by others, making them disadvantage in a way that other people are not.
+They feel that their unique nature makes them incapable of being loved or understood by others, making them disadvantaged in a way that other people are not.